-A 'nearest qualifying school' is taken to mean a school or registered educational establishment with places available that provides education appropriate to the age, ability and aptitude of the child, and any SEN that the child may have.
+A 'nearest qualifying school' is taken to mean a school or educational establishment with places available that provides education appropriate to the age, ability and aptitude of the child, and any SEN that the child may have.

 The Council only provides travel assistance to pupils attending their nearest qualifying school/educational establishment, subject to meeting the eligibility criteria mentioned above.
 Please note that the nearest qualifying school/educational establishment with places available may not necessarily be the catchment school for your home address.
-For pupils with an EHCP the nearest qualifying school is taken to mean the school/educational establishment deemed appropriate by the Council to meet the pupil's needs and which also offers the most efficient use of resources.
-This is the school named in Section I of the EHCP.
+For pupils with an EHCP the nearest qualifying school is taken to mean the school/ educational establishment deemed appropriate by the Council to meet the pupil's needs and which also offers the most efficient use of resources.